 And if they don’t like what they see on your job page, they may not visit your career site at all!

 That’s why job description content should be as good as the content you have on your regular careers page.
+For tips on writing job descriptions, check out How to Write a Job Description — Best Practices & Examples.

 Here are 3 examples of job descriptions that look more like mini career sites.
 They each have recruiting content beyond just the text job description such as: